#TheGreatMerge: Bitcoin Mining Merging With the Energy Industry

 Primary energy sources take many forms, like fossil energy, nuclear energy, petroleum, natural gas, coal, and renewable sources like wind, geothermal, hydropower, and solar energy.
 All these primary energy sources are converted into electricity, a secondary power source.

-In the United States, the Energy Information Administration statistics indicate that renewable energies account for only 12% of all energy sources.
+In the US, the Energy Information Administration statistics indicate that renewable energies account for only 12% of all energy sources.
 Fossil fuels assume the largest proportion, with petroleum at 36%, natural gas at 32%, and coal at 11%.
 Nuclear and electric energy account for 8%.

 The energy from these sources is distributed across the transportation, industrial, residential, and commercial sectors.
 However, it’s noteworthy that there is a portion of energy in both the sources and the end-use sectors dedicated to retail electricity sales.
 At the same time, the total electrical energy system suffers energy losses of up to 65%.